adopted-ember-addons/ember-keyboard/API-DESIGN.md

 The web platform's handling of keyboard events has a messy history, with several now-deprecated properties, including `char`, `charCode`, `which` and `keyCode`, and a now-deprecated event `keypress`

-The current supported events are `keydown` and `keyup`, each with a consistent set of supported properties, including two we'll need to understand in detail for this document: `key` and `code`.
+The current supported (and not deprecated) types for KeyboardEvents in modern browsers are `keydown` and `keyup`, each with a consistent set of supported properties, including two we'll need to understand in detail for this document: `key` and `code`.

 The `key` attribute is intended for users who are interested in the meaning of the key being pressed, taking into account the current keyboard layout, and any software remapping the end-user may have in effect.